Intermediate25 min readPackaging

 ABB Structured Text Example for Bottle Filling

 Complete working example demonstrating Structured Text implementation for Bottle Filling using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 (* ABB Automation Builder - Bottle Filling Control *)